-15 double/twin rooms, 2 rooms sleeping three and one single room, all bright and well equipped with private bathrooms, free Wi-Fi, coffee and tea.
+43 double/twin rooms, 1 single room,2 rooms sleeping three and 4 deluxe rooms, all bright and well equipped with private bathrooms, free Wi-Fi, coffee and tea.
 The rooms are on the first and second floor and offer mountain or lake views.
 Most of the rooms are in the old style with antique furniture reflecting old times.
 Laundry facilities.
 There has been a guesthouse at farm Egilsstaðir since 1884 but the foundations of the current hotel building were built in two stages in the first decades of the 20th century, 1904 and 1914.

 Service and recreation